SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

-\paragraph{Frontend Tracking and Mapping.} If a new keyframe is confirmed, $\V F_t$ is recomputed using the full KV cache from~\cref{eq:f_frontend}, and the token map $(\V M, \V S)$ is updated:
+Once a new keyframe is confirmed, $\V F_t$ is recomputed using the full KV cache as defined in~\cref{eq:f_frontend}, and the token map $(\V M, \V S)$ is updated:

-The frontend only relies on past frames, making it causal and suitable for online tracking.
-However, such causality inevitably leads to error accumulation and local inconsistencies.
-To mitigate this, we introduce a \textbf{backend} module to perform the global refinement.
+The frontend depends only on past frames, making it causal and suitable for online tracking.
+However, this causal design inevitably leads to error accumulation and local inconsistencies.
+To mitigate this, we introduce a \textbf{backend} module for global refinement.